 Experience under the Plan may indicate that changes are desirable.
 Accordingly, the Company reserves the right to amend or terminate the Plan on at least 90 days' written notice to participants in the Plan.
 The Company may also amend or terminate the Plan without notice if necessary to preserve the Company's REIT status.
-All correspondence concerning the Plan should be directed to the Company.

 The Company has reserved 400,000 Common Shares for issuance pursuant to the Plan.
-All Common Shares acquired under the Plan will be originally issued by the Company, and a written prospectus relating to such Common Shares may be obtained from the Company.
+All Common Shares acquired under the Plan will be originally issued by the Company, and a written prospectus relating to such Common Shares may be obtained from the Company or the Plan Agent.